-If an extension of the leave is required, a request for the extension must be submitted on the Leave Request Form at least five (5) days in advance of the leave expiration.
+If an extension of the leave is required, a request for the extension must be submitted on the Leave Request Form at least five days in advance of the leave expiration.
 Consideration of an extension will be based on the same criteria as the original request.
 Failure to return to work at the expiration of the leave may result in termination.

-23.6 Family and Medical Leave:
+21.6 Family and Medical Leave

 A. Eligible employees may take a maximum of twelve (12) weeks of Family and Medical Leave in their FMLA leave year.
 This leave may be paid if applicable leave is available or the leave may be unpaid.
+The FMLA leave year is defined as the twelve- (12-) month period measured from January 1 of each year.